-- 1. Refer the patient or personal representative to the BHC designated Medical Records, Billing, Insurance and Coding Specialist or Health Admissions Clerk. - 2.
+- 1. Refer the patient or personal representative to the UEC designated Medical Records, Billing, Insurance and Coding Specialist or Health Admissions Clerk. - 2.
 Confirm the requestor has the legal authority to view the record by verifying identity. - 3.
 Set up a meeting within 24 hours as required by law.
 If the requestor cannot accommodate a meeting within the 24 hour time frame, the review should be set up at a mutually agreed upon time. - 4.
 Assure a staff member is in attendance at all times during the meeting, to - a.
 Answer questions, - b.
 Assure the record is not altered in any way, and - c.
 Assure documents are not removed/destroyed. - 5.
 Allow the patient to review and read the record without intervention from the staff member present. - 6.
-Preferred procedure is to complete an Access to Protected Health Information form.
+Preferred procedure is to complete an Access to Protected Health Information form. - 7.
+If the request involves records used for research purposes, please see the research policy in these policies and procedures.